kubernetes-sigs/jobset/keps/672-succeeded-startup-policy/README.md

 ### Goals

-- Add the ExecutionPolicy API for JobSet
+- Add support for Succeeded condition for the StartupPolicy API.

 ### Non-Goals